The Lord is full of compassion and mercy:

 one God, now and for ever.
 Amen.

-rejoice to give you thanks; through Jesus Christ our Lord.
+that the week to come may be spent in your favor; through Jesus Christ our Lord.
 Amen.

 A Prayer for Mission